CVPA Undergraduate Academic Advisors

 - A minimum 2.0 GPA at the time of the request.

-- If a course is offered at GMU Korea or Mason Fairfax, permission will NOT be granted to take this course elsewhere except in the case of unusual circumstances.
+- If a course is offered at Mason Korea or Mason Fairfax, whether online or face-to-face, permission will NOT be granted to take this course elsewhere except in the case of unusual circumstances.
 Students may submit a study elsewhere request to take general elective courses or courses that are not being offered at the campus in which they are studying.